jovotech/jovo-framework/jovo-integrations/jovo-nlu-nlpjs/README.md

 $ npm install --save jovo-nlu-nlpjs
 ```

 As mentioned above, NLP.js works with platforms that provide raw text input.
-You can add the integration to the platform using the `use` method.
+The integration can be added to the platform using the `use` method.

-The below example uses the [Jovo Core Platform](https://www.jovo.tech/marketplace/jovo-platform-core) as an example:
+Here is the example of usage [Jovo Core Platform](https://www.jovo.tech/marketplace/jovo-platform-core):

 ```javascript
 // @language=javascript